Every story on Radish needs to have a genre and subgenre before you can hit "publish."

 Hard Fantasy: The most extreme version of high fantasy.
 Specifically, the details of the world are laid out in extreme, often lengthy, detail.

-Examples: Game of Thrones; The Mistborn series; The Kingkiller chronicles series
+Examples: Game of Thrones; The Mistborn series; The Kingkiller chronicles series, Lord of the Rings, The Golden Compass, The Court of the Air

 Historical Fantasy: Set in an actual historic period, but with fantastical elements (ex: The American Revolution where goblins fight alongside the colonists).